aunkrig/lfr/README.md

 Minus:

-* Regex <em>compilation</em> performance was not measured and is probably much slower than JUR.
+* Regex <em>compilation</em> performance was not measured and is probably slower than JUR.
 There is surely a lot of room for optimization in this area, if someone needs it.

 Plus:

-* Regex <em>evaluation</em> (`Matcher.matches()`, `find()`, `lookingAt()`, ...) is roughly 30% faster than with JUR.
-This was measured with the LFR test case suite; other use cases (other regexes, other subjects, other API calls, ...) may yield different results.
+* Regex <em>evaluation</em> (`Matcher.matches()`, `find()`, `lookingAt()`, ...) is roughly four times as fast as with JUR.
+This was measured with the LFR test case suite and [Performance comparison of regular expression engines](https://zherczeg.github.io/sljit/regex_perf.html).
+Other use cases (other regexes, other subjects, other API calls, ...) may yield different results.

-* LFR drastically improves the evaluation performance for  the following special cases:
+* LFR specifically improves the evaluation performance for the following special cases:

   * Patterns that start with 16 or more literal characters (for `Matcher.find()`)